 Created in 2009 as a response to threats posed by climate change towards global security and peace GMACCC was created based on the initiative of the Institute for Environmental Security (IES).
 GMACCC is a global network of serving and retired military officers, and associated institutions, committed to highlighting the potential security implications of a changing climate and advocating action, including by the military, to minimize the risks.
 By calling upon the military to reduce their energy use GMACCC aims at achieving a reduction in their contribution to climate change.

-It focused on current challenges and opportunities to address the climate-security nexus, local and regional approaches to tackle climate-security issues, and analyze climate conflict resolution approaches.
+The event focused on current challenges and opportunities to address the climate-security nexus, local and regional approaches to tackle climate-security issues, and analyze climate conflict resolution approaches.

 The event was concerned with the multi-stakeholder and multi-level approach to raise awareness of the climate-security nexus and highlight the role of the defense community in assessing the risks to stability and peace, the role of civil-military cooperation in climate change mitigation and adaptation, and the role of state and non-state actors in addressing the implications of climate change for military personnel.